JeffreyRiggle/my-site/content/blog/promises-history/index.md

 ## An unexpected journey

-As I was rounding out my last blog I felt compelled to better understand the promises and async/await divergence.
-I decided it was best to track the history of promises.
-What I wasn't counting on is just how long that history is.
-The following is a long winding exploration of what I found and the people invloved.
+As I was rounding out my last blog I felt compelled to better understand the relationship between promises and async/await.
+What I expected was a quick review of JavaScript history.
+Instead, I found something stranger.

+The concept of a "promise" in JavaScript traces back to a 1988 paper by Barbara Liskov.
+However what JavaScript eventually implemented diverges in several important ways from the original concept.
+What began as a tool for structured distributed computation slowly evolved into a callback orchestration library.

+The following is a strange walk through history.

 ## Setting a starting point